Luthaf/Jumos.jl/doc/simulations/compute.rst

 by subtypes of ``Basecompute`` and associate these algorithms to a simulation.

-Users don't usualy need to use these compute algorithms directly, as the output algorithms (see :ref:`simulation-outputs`) set the needed computations by themself.
+Users don't usualy need to use these compute algorithms directly, as the output algorithms (see :ref:`type-output`) set the needed computations by themself.

-Computed values can have various usages: they may be used in :ref:`outputs <simulation-outputs>`, or in :ref:`controls <simulation-controls>`.
+Computed values can have various usages: they may be used in :ref:`outputs <type-output>`, or in :ref:`controls <type-control>`.
 The data is shared between algorithms using the ``MolecularDynamic.data`` field.
 This field is a dictionnary associating symbols and any kind of value.